Government of Kerala: Departments

 The business of the state government is transacted through the various secretariat departments based on the rules of business.
 Each department is headed by a minister, who functions as the political head, while the secretary serves as the administrative head of the department.
-Each department consists of secretary to the government, who is the official head of the department and such other special/additional secretaries, deputy secretaries, under secretaries, junior secretaries, officers, and staffs subordinate to him/her.
+Each department consists of secretary to the government, who is the official head of the department and such other special secretaries, additional secretaries, joint secretaries, deputy secretaries, under secretaries, section officers, and staffs subordinate to him/her.
+Each section, the basic administrative unit of the secretariat, is headed by a section officer and staffed by assistant section officers and assistants.
 The Chief secretary superintending control over the whole secretariat and staff attached to the ministers.
-The Chief Secretary is also the administrative head of the government.
-Secretaries in charge of departments are generally officers of the Indian Administrative Service (IAS), holding the rank of Secretary, Principal Secretary, or Additional Chief Secretary.
+Secretaries in charge of departments are generally officers of the Indian Administrative Service (IAS), holding the rank of Additional Chief Secretary (ACS) or Principal Secretary, or Secretary.

 The department is further divided into sections, each of which is under the charge of a section officer.
 Apart from these sections, dealing with the subjects allotted to them, there are other offices sections, assigned with specific duties.
 When there is more than one secretary in a department, there shall be a clear separation of work.

 In addition to the Secretariat, the Government operates various line departments—commonly known as Directorates or Commissionerates—which function under the administrative control of their respective Secretariat Departments.
 These departments are responsible for policy implementation and service delivery and are headed by designated officers such as Directors, Commissioners, or Directors General, who may belong to IAS, IPS, IFS, or technical/specialist cadres.

 Besides government departments, the state performs its functions through several allied institutions, including autonomous bodies, welfare fund boards, development authorities, commissions, public sector undertakings, universities, and cultural institutions.

-At present there are 47 Secretariat Departments as below:
+At present there are 50 Secretariat Departments as below: